OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Decompiling Java Code

+**Java Disassembled Code (Smali):**

-If you don't mind looking at Smali instead of Java, you can simply [open your APK in Android Studio](https://developer.android.com/studio/debug/apk-debugger "Debug pre-built APKs") by clicking **Profile or debug APK** from the Welcome screen (even if you don't intend to debug it you can take a look at the smali code).
+If you want to inspect the app's Smali code (instead of Java), you can simply [open your APK in Android Studio](https://developer.android.com/studio/debug/apk-debugger "Debug pre-built APKs") by clicking **Profile or debug APK** from the "Welcome screen" (even if you don't intend to debug it you can take a look at the smali code).

-Alternatively you can use [apktool](0x08-Testing-Tools.md#apktool) to extract and disassemble resources directly from the APK archive and disassemble Java bytecode to Smali. apktool allows you to reassemble the package, which is useful for patching and applying changes to e.g. the Android Manifest.
+Alternatively you can use [apktool](0x08-Testing-Tools.md#apktool) to extract and disassemble resources directly from the APK archive and disassemble Java bytecode to Smali. apktool allows you to reassemble the package, which is useful for [patching](#patching-repackaging-and-re-signing) the app or applying changes to e.g. the Android Manifest.

+**Java Decompiled Code:**

 If you want to look directly into Java source code on a GUI, simply open your APK using [jadx](0x08-Testing-Tools.md#jadx) or [Bytecode Viewer](0x08-Testing-Tools.md#bytecode-viewer).